Eligibility Determination and Documentation

 What We Do

 There is a two-part test for determining whether a student is eligible for special education services: (1) a student must have a disability, and (2) as a result of the disability, the student must need special education services to benefit from education.
 In Texas, an ARD/IEP Committee makes decisions about eligibility.
 Within 30 calendar days of completing the Full Individual Evaluation (FIE), the ARD/IEP Committee must meet to review the written report and determine whether the student is eligible for special education services.
-A copy of the evaluation report must be given to the parent at no cost.
+A copy of the evaluation report must be provided to the parent at no cost.

 A child must not be determined by the ARD/IEP Committee to be a child with a disability if the determinant factor for such determination is: